NumPy Logistic Distribution

 Probability Density Function (PDF) of a Logistic Distribution

-The logistic PDF is symmetric and has a bell-shaped curve similar to the normal distribution but with heavier tails.
+The PDF of a logistic distribution describes the probability distribution of a continuous random variable.
+It is symmetric and has a bell-shaped curve similar to the normal distribution but with heavier tails.
 It is often used in logistic regression models and in applications where the data exhibits a sigmoidal shape.

 Exploring the Logistic Distribution in NumPy